 Once the game is completed, make sure that all participants have closed the Remote Desktop connection.
 Have the participants fill out questionnaires as seen fit for a specific research question [1].

-Participant fills out a questionnaire.
+Participant closes the experiment, opens and fills out a questionnaire.
 Videographer: Capture screen and participant filling out the questionnaire both for this shot.

 While the participants are filling out the questionnaires, close the server program on the experimenter user by clicking on Stop & Exit.
 This will also close the program on the participant users [1].